What is Development? (a reminder...)

 In the first unit on Global Populations, we looked extensively at demographic factors such as birth rate, death rate, literacy rates, HIV infection rates etc. In the introductory section to Global Development, we must be able to use a variety of indicators to assess the level of development of a country whilst being able to identify and explain inequalities between and within countries.

-Task 1 - Use the worksheet beneath to complete all tasks as set out using the information in this section.
+Task 1 - Use the worksheet below to complete all tasks as set out using the information in this section.
 You can view some maps above that show the distribution of each of the three developmental indicators that we will be using.

 To access the most up to date information for both Niger and France, use the links below.